KratosMultiphysics/Examples/structural_mechanics/validation/membrane_hemisphere/README.md

 ## References
 1. G. De Nayer, A. Apostolatos, J.N.
 Wood, K.U.
-Bletzinger, R. Wüchner, M. Breuer Numerical studies on the instantaneous fluid–structure interaction of an air-inflated flexible membrane in turbulent flow Journal of Fluids and Structures 82 (2018) 577–609
+Bletzinger, R. Wüchner, M. Breuer, Numerical studies on the instantaneous fluid–structure interaction of an air-inflated flexible membrane in turbulent flow, Journal of Fluids and Structures 82 (2018) 577–609